-Source: Hot Springs Village Architectural Control Committee (\) Includes 16 garden units at Mount Carmel in 2013, and 22 in 2015
+Source: Hot Springs Village Architectural Control Committee (\) Includes 22 garden units at Mount Carmel

 Permits for new housing units issued each year in Hot Springs Village

 Sixty permits for construction of new housing units in Hot Springs Village were approved in 2019, up two - 3.4 percent - from the year before.
 Home building in the Village remains well below levels seen prior to the nationwide collapse of the housing market in 2006-7.